Andrew McCloy

 This user has not added any information to their profile yet.

-Peak District, National Trails, walking Land's End to John o'Groats, Pennine Way, the British coast, National Parks, rural communities
+Peak District, National Trails, walking Land's End to John o'Groats, Pennine Way, the British coast, National Parks, YHA, rural communities

 Andrew specialises in books and articles on walking and the outdoors, national parks and conservation, plus topical countryside issues such as the future of pubs and rural services.
 He also carries out consultancy work in access and outdoor recreation, with clients including local authorities, charities and developers.
 Andrew has acted as consultant route adviser for a charity walk between Land’s End and John o’Groats, having written the original guide to the route; and has produced the first ever history of the Pennine Way.